Confused about nonstick cookware brands?

 Mr Rudolph Tri-Ply Bonded Stainless Steel Nonstick: PTFE

-MSMK Nonstick Titanium Diamond Skillet: PTFE (all MSMK nonstick is PTFE)
+MSMK Nonstick Titanium Diamond Skillet: PTFE (all MSMK nonstick is PTFE).

-Mueller HealthyStone Fry Pan: PTFE (yes, it looks ceramic and the writeup is extensive on what it doesn't contain, but none of the chemicals listed are PTFE, so we must assume that this is a PTFE pan).
+Mueller HealthyStone Fry Pan: PTFE (yes, it looks ceramic and the writeup is extensive on what it doesn't contain, but none of the chemicals listed are PTFE, so we assume that this is a PTFE pan).

 MVCHIF nonstick pan: In some places it says PTFE and PFOA free, in others it says PFOA free.
 We think it may contain PTFE, but we're not sure.